-Development, Regeneration, Rehabilitation
+Development, Regeneration and Rehabilitation

 The field of restorative neuroscience has begun to appreciate that before we can develop new therapeutics for rebuilding a damaged brain, we must understand the cell and molecular interactions that occur during the original construction of our nervous system.
 During development of the brain and spinal cord, the expression of different genes and proteins contribute to an impressive plasticity in the formation of complex circuitries that bring about our magnificent repertoire of complex human behaviors.